Directorate-General for Health and Food Safety: Directorates

-Directorates A, B, D, E and G are based in Brussels, Directorate C is based in Luxembourg, and Directorate F in Grange, County Meath, Ireland.
+Directorates A, C, D, E, G and R are based in Brussels, Directorate B is based in Luxembourg, and Directorate F in Grange, County Meath, Ireland.
+While Directorates B, C and D belong to the health pillar and E, F and G to the food safety pillar, A and R are horizontal Directorates working across both pillars.

 Rapid Alert System for Food and Feed is the EC's food safety rapid alert system.

 Scientific committees

 DG SANTE manages two independent scientific committees: